maxmatical/ml-cheatsheet/ML tips/NLP/README.md

 - Possible extension: use GPT (or some summarization model) as a summarizer (reduce the length of text to make it easier to learn), then use CTM
   - CTM is used for ~200 tokens, so maybe not as useful for super short documents
   - maybe inject GPT topic as another context vector (either another vector to concatenate, or add GPT topic to original text)
+  - instead of reconstructing original sentence, construct a distilled sentence (eg summarized by GPT/BART etc.)

 ## Information Retreval/Neural Search/Open Domain QA